Raphael Maitimo: PSIM Yogyakarta

 He was signed for PSIM Yogyakarta to play in Liga 2 in the 2019 season.
 He made 7 league appearances and scored 2 goals for PSIM Yogyakarta.

 PSM Makassar

-In middle season 2019, Maitimo signed a year contract with Liga 1 club PSM Makassar.
+In the middle of the 2019 season, Maitimo signed a year contract with Liga 1 club PSM Makassar.
 He made his debut on 27 September 2019 in a match against Persipura Jayapura.
 On 22 December 2019, Maitimo scored his first goal for PSM against Persib Bandung in the 73rd minute at the Si Jalak Harupat Stadium, Soreang.

 Persita Tangerang

-Maitimo signing a year contract with Persita Tangerang in 2020. and made his debut in the 2020 Liga 1.
+Maitimo signed a year contract with Persita Tangerang in 2020. and made his debut in the 2020 Liga 1.
 Maitimo scored his debut in the 2020 Liga 1 against TIRA-Persikabo.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Barito Putera

 In January 2022, Maitimo signed a contract with Liga 1 club Barito Putera.
 He made his league debut in a 3–0 lost against Bali United on 9 January at the Ngurah Rai Stadium, Denpasar.